jdlib/JDBX/UserGuide.md

         return stmt.query(sql).rows().read(City::read);
     }

-**Example 2:** Extract a single value from a result set which contains 0 or 1 rows
+**Example 2:** Extract a single value from the first row of a result set

     Connection con = ...
     String sql = "SELECT name FROM Cities WHERE code = ?";